BLCM/bl3mods/Apocalyptech/README.md

   with Better Loot I found myself using the same gear at various parts in the game, thanks to boss drops, so this'll keep me nicely randomized.
   I suspect I'm the only person in the world who'd want this, since I don't care about farming at all.
+Basically intended to be used alongside my Expanded Legendary Pools mod, for best effect.

 ## Mods for Testing Mods